 A small size also means those with dexterity issues may have trouble handling, inserting, and removing them.
 They can also be more fragile and likely to be crushed, misplaced, or lost.

-IIC hearing aids are the smallest type of hearing aids available.
+Invisible in canal (IIC) hearing aids.
+IIC hearing aids are the smallest type of hearing aid available.
 These hearing aids rest completely inside your ear canal and are almost undetectable.

 The Olive Pro is Olive Union’s 2-in-1 Hearing Aids & Bluetooth Earbuds, and are designed to be discreet in a completely different manner than traditional small hearing aids.
 With a modern and sleek earbud design, the Olive Pro looks to move away from traditional hearing aid designs to a more stylish look.